-AUDIO AND MP3 DOCKING STATION
+OPTIONAL AUDIO AND DOCKING STATION

-AUDIO AND MP3 DOCKING STATION DOCKING YOUR AUDIO MP3
+OPTIONAL AUDIO AND DOCKING STATION

+DOCKING YOUR AUDIO DEVICE

-The Docking Station is compatible with all alternate audio sources such as MP3 players.
+The Docking Station is compatible with all alternate audio sources such as IPOD and MP3 players.

-To install any audio source:
+To install any audio device:

 - 1 Locate and open the Docking Station door by gently pulling upward on the handle. - 2 Remove the connector cover prior to plugging in your audio source.
-Always keep the cover on when the docking station is not in use. - 3 Center the device over the Docking Station Adaptor and connect. - 4 For stand alone unit that do not have a stereo head unit, make sure to turn on the switch located inside to power the amplifier before you begin. - 5 Close the Docking Station door once you have begun using your device.
+Always keep the cover on when the docking station is not in use. - 3 Center the device over the Docking Station Adaptor and connect. - 4 Close the Docking Station door once you have begun using your device.

-MP3 Player placement in pop out tray (MP3 player not included)
+Audio source placement in pop out tray (device not included)